18.104.22.168 Educating Children about Socially Acceptable Behaviour

-Socially-acceptable behaviour needs to be taught by both parents and schools, by example and by conventional instruction.
+Educating children about socially acceptable behaviour is the responsibility of both parents and schools, by example and by conventional instruction.
 It has been suggested that only after they have been shown how much they have in common should children be taught about the different foundations for morality, including the beliefs of their parents, in an approach termed ‘omniculturalism’ by Fathali M. Moghaddam when addressing the topic of Violent Islamist Extremism in Global Context:

 “The end point of omniculturalism is a society whose members first recognize the importance of their common similarities and bonds, and on the basis of this ‘common’ foundation recognize and uphold the value of distinct local identities.
 In omniculturalism, the celebration of intergroup commonalities serve as a stepping stone to the celebration and sharing of intergroup differences.” [p.
 9]

 Such a policy would allow religion to be taught, but only after the teaching of common values.
-Even if this sequence is not followed, the strongest emphasis should be placed upon teaching socially-acceptable behaviour – which is consistent with the Golden Rule being at the centre of all religions (126.96.36.199).
+Even if this sequence is not followed, the strongest emphasis should be placed upon teaching socially acceptable behaviour.
+This is consistent with the Golden Rule – not treating other people in a way that you wouldn’t want to be treated – being at the centre of all religions (126.96.36.199).

 It is clearly easier to recommend pluralist education than to put it into practice, as was clearly illustrated by the Muslim Council of Britain’s “information and guidance document”: Towards Greater Understanding- Meeting the Needs of Muslim Pupils in State Schools.
 This document warned schools about the sensitivities of Muslim pupils (or their parents) on such subjects as dance, drama and painting the human figure as well as restrictions applicable during Ramadan.
 It is likely that most schools have not followed these guidelines for most pupils, as they would be regarded as excessively strict by most Muslims, but the document is a useful reminder of where the sensitivities lie and it can contribute to discussion.
 The British government has also published a guidance note: Promoting fundamental British values through SMSC (an acronym for spiritual, moral, social and cultural development).